kidaa30/ohimanual/content/ohi-manual.md

 ## The App’s Compare tab

 The **Compare** tab allows you to compare differences in calculated scores based on changes you have made to the underlying data layers.
 Visualizing these differences is extremely helpful for confirming results and error checking.
 More context on the use of this function can be found in the section, "**The Ocean Health Index Toolbox**."<!--- develop.
 Removed line on 'instructions' for this functionality, so might want to include discussion of that elsewhere --->

-## Before conducting an assessment

->**Section Summary:**

->This section advises you on how to plan for a successful assessment.
-From engaging decision-makers early on, to maintaining future assessment efforts, here are some key points to consider.

-Before conducting an assessment, it is important to prepare the following:

-* Develop a strategic plan and timeline
-    + establish the need for an assessment
-    + define the spatial scale of the assessment: country, state, eco-region, etc.
-    + determine the resources available
-    + outline a timeline with necessary meetings and workshops
-    + engage decision-makers early for results to be most useful
-* Assemble a qualified team with diverse skills and knowledge, including:
-    + a broad scientific understanding and experience with environmental policy
-    + ability to manage large data sets, make decisions, and think creatively
-    + capacity to collaborate in a multidisciplinary team, remotely and in person
-    + team members who can use the statistical programming language R (http://cran.r-project.org/), ArcGIS or other spatial analysis software, and are fluent in English
-* Funding
-    + greatly depends on the local context
-    + potentially needed for a management and scientific team, workshops and meetings (including travel), communications, policy engagement, and operating costs
-* Policy and management interest
-    + engage decision-makers early: informing policies to improve ocean health is most effective if there is early interest and engagement from government agencies and decision-making bodies
-    + requires ongoing communication during Index development to best inform management actions
-    + repeated assessments as new data become available enable tracking ocean health through time and evaluating management and policy interventions

 # Conducting an Assessment